oxipay/posdocs/docs/security/signature_generation.md

 <h3>Signature generation</h3>

 All Oxipay APIs are publicly accessible.
-In order to prevent against request-tampering, man-in-the-middle attacks, and other malicious behaviour, Oxipay requires all API requests to include a digital signature and will include a digital signature on all API responses.
+In order to prevent against request-tampering, man-in-the-middle attacks, and other malicious behavior, Oxipay requires all API requests to include a digital signature and will include a digital signature on all API responses.

 For all API requests to Oxipay, the digital signature ***will*** be verified.
 Responses ***should always*** be verified on the POS side before continuing.